Fast Graphlet Transform of Sparse Graphs: Introduction

-We describe the basic assumptions and notations in the rest of the paper.
+The basic assumptions and notations throughout the rest of the paper are as follows.
 Graph $G=(V,E)$ has $n=|V|$ nodes/vertices and $m=|E|$ edges/links.
-It is sparse, i.e., $m$ is of the order $n\log^{k}n$ with a small value of $k$.
+It is sparse, such as $m = O(n\log^{k}n)$ with a small value of $k$.
 The nodes are indexed from $1$ to $n$, a particular ordering is specified when necessary.
-Graph $G$ is undirected and specified by its (symmetric) adjacency matrix $A$ of 0-1 values.
+Graph $G$ is simple, undirected and specified by its (symmetric) adjacency matrix $A$ of 0-1 values.
 The $j$-th column of $A$, denoted by $a_j$, marks the neighbors of node $j$.
 Denote by $e_j$ the $j$-th column of the identity matrix.
 The sum of all $e_j$ is the constant-1 vector, denoted by $e$.
 The maximal degree is $d_{\max}$.
 The Hadamard (elementwise) multiplication is denoted by $\odot$.
 The number of nonzero elements in matrix $B$ is $\mathrm{nnz}(B)$.
 The total number of arithmetic operations for constructing $B$ is $\mathrm{cost}(B)$.
-Let $a$ and $b$ be non-negative vectors.
-We use $a\!-\! b$ as the shorthand expression for the sparse difference, i.e., the rectified difference $ \max\{ a-b, 0\}$.
-The notations are rarely repeated for brevity.
+For any two non-negative matrices $A$ and $B$, $A\!-\!
+B$ is the shorthand expression for the sparse difference, i.e., the elementwise rectified difference $ \max\{ A-B, 0\}$.